Big Data Analytics Use Cases

 Analyzing Electronic Health Records (EHR).
 The use case is aimed at aggregating and analyzing all of the patient Electronic Health Records (EHR) from hospitals and other healthcare providers and make them available online to doctors as they are examining the patients.
 This aims to bring down the cost of providing healthcare by sharing patient information between providers to reduce ordering duplicate tests and reduce the time taken to provide patient care.
 Current EPIC solution (similar to an ERP for hospitals) does not allow having more than a few months of historical patient information available online.
 Also, the current solution takes several minutes to search historical EHR records.

-Big Data in Hospital Network.
+Hospital Care Data Analysis.
 Instead of taking readings every few hours, a hospital continuously recorded data from all the medical instruments in a pediatrics ward.
 By capturing data and analyzing it and looking at it from maybe five or six different points of view, the analytics team was able to help the physicians spot an infection trends 12 to 24 hours earlier than they may have spotted it.
 That allowed doctors start a course of treatment that let them save the lives or shorten stays.

-Healthcare Payor Use Case.
-Payors like Cigna, Aetna, Blue Cross and Blue Shield network and others are increasingly combining data from the pharmaceutical clinical trials with proprietary data to conduct comparative-effectiveness studies.
+Comparative Effectiveness Use Case.
+Payors like Cigna, Aetna, Blue Cross and Blue Shield network and others are combining data from the pharmaceutical clinical trials with proprietary data to conduct comparative-effectiveness studies.
 Payers know more about drug performance data in some situations than the large pharma firms themselves.
 This gives payors a distinct advantage in negotiating payments.
 It also made it difficult for Pharma to get their drugs represented on national and country formularies, the all important drug approval lists from which physicians prescribe medications.
-How are pharma firms like Pfizer, AstraZeneca, GSK, BristolMyers and BioGen responding to this competitive disadvantage?
-They are investing and ramping up their own analytics program, partnering with data providers like IMS Health or Symphony Health or HealthCore, a clinical outcomes research subsidiary of health insurer WellPoint Inc.
+How are pharma firms like Pfizer, AstraZeneca, GSK, Roche, BristolMyers and BioGen responding to this competitive disadvantage?
+They are investing and ramping up their own analytics program, partnering with data providers like IMS Health, Symphony Health or HealthCore, a clinical outcomes research subsidiary of health insurer WellPoint Inc.

 Telecommunications Use Cases